 EHRI Projects

-The European Holocaust Research Infrastructure (EHRI) is seeking to become a permanent organisation; a process which is implemented via a time-bound project, called EHRI Preparatory Phase (PP).
+The European Holocaust Research Infrastructure (EHRI) is seeking to become a permanent organisation; a process which is implemented via a time-bound project, called EHRI Implementation Phase (IP).
 This means that what started out as a project of four years in 2010, will by 2025 mature into a permanent, independent European infrastructure for Holocaust research.
-Currently, we are running two projects simultaneously, EHRI-PP and EHRI-3, which build upon the achievements of two past projects (EHRI-1 and EHRI-2).
+Currently, we are running two projects simultaneously, EHRI-IP and EHRI-3, which build upon the achievements of three past projects (EHRI-1, EHRI-2 and EHRI-PP).

 EHRI is coordinated by NIOD Institute for War, Holocaust and Genocide Studies, Amsterdam.